BOOK ONLINE

 I have worked with clients going through: depression, anxiety, perfectionism, blended families, trauma, and relational distress.
 I received my BS in Psychology from Texas A&M University and MS in Clinical Mental Health Counseling at Texas Tech University Science Center.

-I am a Licensed Professional Counselor Associate and am under the supervision of Katie Nix, LPC Supervisor.
-I have availability during the day and in the evening to accommodate your busy schedule.
+I am a Licensed Professional Counselor and have availability during the day and in the evening to accommodate your busy schedule.

 Specialties Include: